Rookwork/saucer-diy-voyager-trackpad/readme.md

 Grab your open board again and plug in the splitter with the trackpad attached.
 We're going to repeat the same continuity test as before, but this time, we're going to measure continuity from the TRRS port to the trackpad test pads.

 ![Final TRRS test](/readme_assets/final_test.jpeg)
-*This image shows the a prior version of the design — the concept it still the same.*
+*This image shows the a prior version of the design — the concept is still the same.*

 If these all show continuity like you would expect, then great; you probably soldered correctly, and if something isn't working, it's probably a firmware issue.
 If these don't work how you expect, fix it now before buttoning everything up.